Logo

 BA Violin Performance and Marketing Minor University of Louisville, Suzuki Violin Teacher Trained ECC – Book 4, Owner of Kentuckiana Music Center

 Anna plays various genres from classical to folk music to rock.
-She currently plays for Jericho Woods, Croghan's Crossing, and the Paducah Symphony.
+She currently plays for Tim Goodin and The Bourbon Britches.
+Previously she has performed with Tony Logue and Jericho Woods.
 In 2017, she went on tour playing fiddle and mandolin for Colter Wall.
 She has played in backup orchestras for Josh Groban, Disturbed, Hanson, 2 Cellos, Lindsey Stirling, Evanescence, Ambrosia, Michael Bolton, The Orchestra (former members of ELO), Laurence Juber (Paul McCartney's Wings), and the Trans-Siberian Orchestra.
 Anna has taught privately for over 10 years.
-Students achievements include acceptance into Sewanee Summer Music Festival, IU Bloomington, Cincinnati Conservatory of Music Prep Program, Floyd County Youth Symphony, Louisville Youth Orchestra, fiddle contest winners, and gold ratings at ISSMA Solo & Ensemble Contest.
+Students achievements include acceptance into Sewanee Summer Music Festival, IU Bloomington, Cincinnati Conservatory of Music Prep Program, Floyd County Youth Symphony, Louisville Youth Orchestfiddle contest winners, and gold ratings at ISSMA Solo & Ensemble Contest.

 (Upright Bass)